wakachii/SI-Org-chart/README.md

 1. Cut out the location of the organizational chart → Done

    ・Cutting header and edges

    ・Footer detection and cutting

+   → Change to layout detection with pre-trained model

-2. Firm code detection with OCR → Done
+3. Firm code detection with OCR → Done

    ・Cutting header

    ・Preprocessing image and OCR

-3. Measure the complexity metrics of the chart → Done
+4. Measure the complexity metrics of the chart → Done

    ・Calculating the entropy